-Overall Capacity: The overall towing capacity for the 2006 Hyundai Tucson's ranged from 1,000-2,000 lbs. and was only dependent upon the engine that you had equipped in your SUV and then whether or not your trailer had brakes equipped.
+Overall Capacity: The overall towing capacity for the 2007 Hyundai Tucson's ranged from 1,000-2,000 lbs. and only two variables really affected the trailer weight ratings and these were the engine that you had to quit in your vehicle and whether your trailer had brakes equipped.

 The Tow Chart: